- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

 Warnings for people with certain health conditions

-For people with heart problems: Don’t take this drug if you have problems with pumping blood to your body, active heart failure, second or third-degree heart block, or slow heart rate (bradycardia).
+For people with heart problems: Do not take this drug if you have problems with pumping blood to your body, active heart failure, second or third-degree heart block, or slow heart rate (bradycardia).
 If you have one of these conditions, your heart is already having trouble working properly.
 Taking bisoprolol could make your condition worse by making it harder for your heart to pump blood effectively.

 If you have heart failure that’s being treated with medication (compensated heart failure), this drug could worsen your heart failure.